ThisIsDara/Wisp/README.md

 # wisp

 An instant app launcher for Windows 10/11.
 Press `Alt+Space`, type a few letters, pick a result, press Enter.
-Built with Qt 6 + QML + C++.

-wisp lives in the tray, opens instantly with a global hotkey, and launches apps, Store/UWP apps, and indexed files from one merged, ranked list.
+wisp lives in the tray, opens instantly with a global hotkey, and launches apps.

 ## Features